hideyukiinada/od/README.md

 7. Run prediction with the model

 No matter what ML software you use, I believe that these steps are the same or similar.
 Following these steps, I was able to train a model with my own dataset and used the model for predicting positions of my dogs.
+In the cover photo, you see the label "aimee" appears on the top-left of the bounding box.

 I used TensorFlow Object Detection API, and I would like to go over step-by-step how I did it.